|Peripatus Home Page Travel Page >> Pacific Northwest, December 1998||Updated: 23-Oct-2018|

 (For anyone who doesn’t know: Precious opals are not found in New Zealand.
 But the Japanese are fond of them so we import them from Australia in order to sell them in New Zealand tourist shops.
 Go figure.)

 There was a little art gallery with some good stuff (in the western tradition) in it, though nothing we fancied buying; an interesting wildlife video at the Forest Service Information Centre; and the State Museum with a lot of real Indian craft work (harpoons, knives, clothing, dolls – no twee soapstone bears or walruses) and a selection of stuffed wildlife.
 We walked through the rainy afternoon back to the Driftwood, where the Sci-Fi channel was showing an old, original series Star Trek followed by Howling III.
-Having slightly differing tastes in such matters, a fight ensued….
+Having slightly differing tastes in such matters, a spirited conversation ensued….

 Dinner at Fiddleheads was great, from the friendly service to the excellent Chianti.
 Rather uncharitably, I thought, given the time of year, Joanne ate reindeer.